szilvia-csernus/full-stack-skeleton/README.md

 * To start up the container again, run `docker-compose -p prod_your_app -f docker-compose.prod.yml up`.
 * To destroy the container: `docker-compose -p prod_your_app -f docker-compose.prod.yml down`
 * To destroy all the static files and database, run `docker volume prune`.

----
----

-**Enjoy :)** Let me know if you found it useful or if you could improve it!

----
----